AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 2. Implement chat group invitations.
 After a user is invited to join a chat group, the implementation logic varies based on the settings of the user:
     - If the user requires a group invitation confirmation, the user receives the `invite` callback.
-Once the user accepts the request and joins the group, the invitor receives the `invite_accept` callback and all the group members receive the `memberJoinPublicGroupSuccess` callback.
+Once the user accepts the request and joins the group, the inviter receives the `invite_accept` callback and all group members receive the `memberJoinPublicGroupSuccess` callback.
-    - If the user doesn't require a group invitation confirmation, the invitor receives the `direct_joined` callback.
-In this case, the user automatically joins the group and all the group members receive the `memberJoinPublicGroupSuccess` callback.
+    - If the user does not require a group invitation confirmation, the inviter receives the `direct_joined` callback.
+In this case, the user automatically joins the group and all group members receive the `memberJoinPublicGroupSuccess` callback.

 3. Remove chat group members from a chat group.
 The chat group owner and chat group admins can remove chat group members from a chat group, whereas chat group members do not have this privilege.
 Once a group member is removed, this group member receives the `removedFromGroup` callback and all the other group members receive the `leaveGroup` callback.